From Mizahar Lore

 Known for their outstanding gem mines, the Akalak are famous for their ability to acquire gemstones and for their jewelcrafting.
 Riverfall has a rich mine that has all sorts of valuable gemstone veins running through it.
 They even have access to pre-Valterrian gold and silver mines as well.
 Although their area is not rich in iron and they must import most of their raw ore, the Akalak are excellent metalsmiths and weaponsmiths.
 Each Akalak is required to forge their own Lakan just before their Rite of Manhood begins, and they are expected to use that weapon as often as they can.
 Thus each Akalak potentially has had exposure to weaponsmithing right around age thirty.
 As well as growing food, the Akalak are wonderful fishermen, sailors, and vintners.
 The rich topsoil of the Sea of Grass has been slowly transformed to orchards by the Akalak, who dearly love their quiet, brooding glass of wine.

 These twisted daggers are a unique part of all Akalak warriors.
 At birth, the Akalak are trained in the ways of combat.
 A wooden Lakan is given to them at their time of training.
 The true Lakan is forged just before their 30th birthday to be used as part of their Rite of Passage into manhood.
 It is the only weapon allowed for this Rite of Passage.
 The Akalak warrior is present at the time of the creation, and it is rumored that a part of their soul is imbued within the blade, making these weapons sacred to the Akalak.
 No two Lakan are ever the same because of this creation process.
 This special infusion gives the Akalak the ability to always know where their Lakan is and if the person possessing it is in trouble.
 If anyone saves an Akalak warrior's life, they are honor-bound to gift the rescuer with their Lakan, which the person can keep until an equal debt is repaid.
+Should an Akalak's life be saved before they reach the age of 30, they will often give his rescuer their Lakan once it has been forged.
 An Akalak warrior will only create and own a second Lakan if the first has been gifted.

 Akalak warriors are also well-trained and skilled in the unarmed arts, thanks to the incredible athleticism that Wysar gave his race at creation.
 This unarmed combat style is the basis upon which all other forms of combat are built.
 Even the training regiment of the Lakan is built around their exceptional umarmed combat ability.
 Akalaks enjoy combat so much that. along with unarmed combat and fighting with the Lakan, each warrior pursues training in at least one other weapon of choice.
 Some Akalaks have excelled in multiple weapons and have become great weapons masters within Riverfall.